manuel-serrano/bigloo/INSTALL.md

     $ make compile-bee
     $ make install
     $ make install-bee
-    $ make fulltest
+    $ make test

-On an Xeon E5-1650 running Linux 5.3, this whole procedure lasts about 2 to 3 minutes.
+On an AMD Ryzen 7955WX running Linux 6.18, this whole procedure lasts about 2 to 3 minutes.

 Here are detailed each of these steps.